 5. The Birch at Woburn Sands

 Like everything else around Woburn and the surrounding areas, The Birch raises the standard for great food with a relaxed atmosphere.
-The family-owned pub is in a great location, only a few moments walk from Woburn village, and a ten minute drive from Milton Keynes.
+The family-owned pub is in a great location, only a few moments walk from Woburn village, and a ten-minute drive from the centre and one of the best pubs in Milton Keynes..

 READ MORE: The Birch at Woburn Sands